pocc/tshark.dev/content/packetcraft/tshark_colorized.md

 variable.
 If supported, `echo $COLORTERM` will return `truecolor` or `24bit`.

 [This repo](https://github.com/termstandard/colors) keeps track whether your
-${TERMINAL} supports truecolor as well as general truecolor info.
+${TERMINAL} supports 24bit-color as well as general 24bit-color info.

-I have tested truecolor and `tshark --color` compatability across multiple terminals.
+I have tested 24bit-color and `tshark --color` compatibility across multiple terminals.
 These are my recommendations:

 | Platform | Recommendations                                                                                                       |